Frequently Asked Questions

 My power has gone out, who should I call?

-While you are welcome to call us if your power goes out, but we recommend you call your local utility directly and reference your Service Address.
+While you are welcome to call us if your power goes out, we recommend you call your local utility directly and reference your Service Address.
 They may be able to explain the reason for the outage, and provide an estimated time for correction.
 If the outage is already known, then they should be able to provide an estimated time to complete the necessary repairs.

 For your convenience, below is a quick reference list of local utility companies in the areas of Texas we serve.